frangallo/snake/README.md

 # Frank the Snake
-  Frank the Snake is a classic snake game built using JavaScript, jQuery, HTMl and CSS.
+  Frank the Snake is a fairly standard implementation of the classic snake game built using JavaScript, jQuery, HTMl and CSS.

 ## About